-Teams and gamers from around the Philippines competed in 2018 from August to October in the Road to the Nationals, a qualifier tournament for each of the three video games chosen.
+Teams and gamers from around the Philippines competed from August to October 2018 in the Road to the Nationals, and this produced the slate of teams and rosters that now comprise The Nationals league.

 Philippine Gamers and Fans Betting on International eSports

 When it comes to gamers and fans from the Philippines betting on eSports leagues and tournaments taking place around the world, the online sportsbooks mentioned above have numerous options.
-Here are the eSports that consistently have betting lines available by the most trusted legal online sportsbooks in the industry:
+Here are the eSports that consistently have betting lines available at the most trusted Philippines legal online sportsbooks:

 - Dota 2